Seeking Searle Scholar

 UD eligible to nominate faculty member to Searle Scholars program

-This is a limited submission opportunity, and interested applicants should submit a project abstract and chair’s endorsement via this PDF to email@example.com by Aug.
-5. The full application form will be provided to the UD nominee shortly thereafter.
+This is a limited submission opportunity, and interested applicants should submit a project abstract and chair’s endorsement via this pdf to email@example.com by Aug.
+6. The full application form will be provided to the UD nominee shortly thereafter.

 The Searle Scholars Program was established at the Chicago Community Trust in 1980 and has been administered by the Kinship Foundation since 1996.
 The program is funded from the estates of Mr. and Mrs. John G. Searle.
-John G. Searle was the grandson of the founder of the global pharmaceutical company, G.D.
-Searle and Co.
-It was Searle’s wish that certain funds be used to support “research in medicine, chemistry, and the biological sciences.”
+Mr. Searle was the grandson of the founder of the global pharmaceutical company, G.D.
+Searle & Co.
+It was Mr. Searle’s wish that certain funds be used to support “research in medicine, chemistry, and the biological sciences.”

 Applicants will be screened by an advisory board composed of experts in the fields of interest to the program.
 All applicants will be advised of competition results by the end of April of the award year.
 Applicants are asked to refrain from contacting the program to ascertain the status of their application prior to this time.

 Questions about scientific aspects of an application or about eligibility should be addressed to the Searle Scholars Program scientific director; other questions should be directed to the program’s administrative and grants coordinator.

 Applicants for awards that will be activated on July 1, 2013, will be expected to be pursuing independent research careers in biochemistry, cell biology, genetics, immunology, neuroscience, pharmacology, and related areas in chemistry, medicine and the biological sciences.